AldanTanneo/GNAT-FSF-builds/README.md

 # How to build

+## Setup

 To start the builds you will need `python3` (up to version 3.12) and the `e3-core` package.
-This can be done in a virtual env, e.g.:
+This should be done in a virtual env (some extra packages will be installed when building langkit), e.g.:

 ```console
 $ python3 -m venv my-virtual-env